villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 5
 ```

-The expansion of the `list_length/1` behaves quite similarily to the factorial function.
+The expansion of the `list_length/1` behaves quite similarly to the factorial function.

 ```java
 int[] array = {1,2,3,4,5};